vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

 [ Add function ][ Slider ] Added noreferrer, nofollow, and link description options to the link feature.
+[ Bug fix ] [ Icon ] Fixed an unwanted bottom margin appearing.
 [ Editor Design Bug Fix ] [ Grid Column (Pro) ] Fixed an issue where the 'is-vertical' layout of grid column items was not displayed vertically.

 = 1.94.2 =